Geometry Aware Operator Transformer as an Efficient and Accurate Neural Surrogate for PDEs on Arbitrary Domains: Methods.

 Here, choosing the parameters $(\gamma,\delta)$ appropriately leads to different strategies for time stepping: $\gamma =0, \delta =1$ directly approximates the \emph{output} of the solution operator at time $t+\tau$; $\gamma = 1, \delta = 1$ yields the \emph{residual} of the solution at the later time, with respect to the solution at current time; $\gamma =1,\delta = \tau$ is equivalent to approximating the \emph{time-derivative} of the solution.
 GAOT provides the flexibility to use any of these time-stepping strategies.
-We also use the \emph{all2all} training strategy \cite{herde2024poseidon} to leverage trajectory data for time-dependent PDEs.

-\paragraph{Efficient implementation.} As our goal is to ensure accuracy and computational efficiency, we have designed GAOT with ability for large-scale computations in mind.
+We also use the \emph{all2all} training strategy \cite{herde2024poseidon} to leverage trajectory data for time-dependent PDEs.\\ \textbf{Efficient implementation.} As our goal is to ensure accuracy and computational efficiency, we have designed GAOT with ability for large-scale computations in mind.
 We started with the realization that the heaviest burden of the computation should fall on the processor.
 The encoder and decoder are often responsible for memory overheads as these modules entail sparse computations on graphs with far more edges than nodes, making the computations largely edge-based and leading to high (and inefficient) memory usage.
 Moreover, in many PDE learning tasks on arbitrary geometries, the underlying domain (and the resulting graph) varies significantly between data samples, making load balancing very difficult.

 To address these computational challenges, we resorted to i) moving the graph construction outside the model evaluation by either storing the graph, representing the input point cloud, in memory for small graphs or on disk for large graphs and loading them during training with efficient data loaders ii) sequentially processing each input in a given batch for the encoder and decoder, while still batch processing in the transformer processor, allowing us to reduce memory usage while retaining efficiency and iii) if needed for very large-scale datasets, we use an edge-dropping strategy to further increase the memory usage of the encoder and decoder.
 These innovations are essential to ensure batch training and underpin the efficiency of GAOT, even when input geometries vary significantly.
+A more detailed discussion on these \emph{novel implementation tricks} is provided in SM \ref{app:runtime}.